Sourdough French Bread

-This Sourdough French Bread recipe makes two delicious loaves of french bread using a sourdough starter.
+This super easy soft sourdough French bread recipe makes two small or one large delicious loaf of French bread using a sourdough starter.

 1 cup of fed starter